datalogue/keras-attention/README.md

 Implementation and visualization of a custom RNN layer with attention in Keras for translating dates.

+This repository comes with a tutorial found here: https://medium.com/datalogue/attention-in-keras-1892773a4f22

 ## Setting up the repository

 0. Make sure you have Python 3.4+ installed.